 The Student Conduct Hearing Board must consist of at least three members that are appropriate for the case and may include:

-- Campus Dean or Associate Academic Dean (serves as hearing board officer/chair of the board)*
+- Dean of Student and Community Engagement or Associate Academic Dean (serves as hearing board officer/chair of the board)*

 - Full-time Faculty member

 *Note: The position that served as the SCA for the case, should not serve on the board.

 The hearing shall be conducted between five (5) and fifteen (15) business days of the date of the notification, unless extenuating circumstances dictate a later date.
 Maximum time limits for scheduling of Student Conduct hearings may be extended at the discretion of the Student Conduct Administrator in consultation with the Dean of Student and Community Engagement.

 Hearing Board Guidelines